 fundamentals-of-vocal-pitch-correction-featured-image.jpg

-What is pitch correction?
-In this article, you’ll learn the answers to some common pitch correction questions as well as how to use pitch correction on vocals.
+Pitch correction is a tool that even professional singers use.
+Learn the answers to some common pitch correction questions as well as how to use pitch correction on vocals.

 What is pitch correction?